 - Correct input/output methods for selected data type and format

 - Use functions with understanding of prototypes, definitions, and parameter passing concepts

-- Understand lifetime and scope of variable types
+- Explain lifetime and scope of variable types

-- Understand concept of object oriented objects and classes
+- Describe the concept of object oriented objects and classes

 REQUIRED/RECOMMENDED TEXTBOOK(S) OR MATERIALS:

 Access the bookstore website at www.ndm.bncollege.com for textbook information.

 OTHER COURSE INFORMATION: